 Tour of Flanders U23 - Sprint victory Andreas Stokbro

+Tour of Flanders U23, Oudenaarde.
+On the climbs, Tom Pidcock and Mathieu Burgaudeau had been impressive.
 In the last two kilometres, Mikkel Bjerg lead the peloton and finally closed the gap to Patrick Haller (Germany).
-On the climbs, Tom Pidcock and Mathieu Burgaudeau were impressive.
 Anyway, it all ended in a sprint with a crash that left Pidcock, Kooistra and others eliminated.
 Interview five riders after a race like this and you get five different stories.
 That's what we did.
 We talked to Andreas Stokbro (winner), Jake Stewart (third), Jonas Rutsch (fifth), Tobias Foss (13th) and Niklas Märkl (early breakaway)

 Andreas Stokbro – 1st (Denmark)